 An Promoting Interoperability Program System representative will attempt to help you find the information you were seeking.

-There are three objectives of Internet-based Registration and Attestation system: One is to allow Eligible Professionals and Eligible Hospitals to register for the Promoting Interoperability Program.
+There are three objectives of Internet-based Registration system: One is to allow Eligible Professionals and Eligible Hospitals to register for the Promoting Interoperability Program.
 The second is to attest and demonstrate meaningful use of certified EHR technology.
 The third objective is to provide a current and historic status of Registration(s), Attestation(s), and Payment(s) for the Promoting Interoperability Program.

 Browser Settings and Features

 A user may choose to change the accessibility options in their browser.
 Use the following links to learn more about the options Internet Explorer, Firefox, and Safari include to make things easier to see on the computer screen, or to adjust to your visual preferences: